vkavi8118-sys/ML--Weather-Prediction/README.md

 To write a program to predict daily temperature , PM2.5 pollution level and Energy based on environmental sensor data using Random Forest Algorithm.

 ## Problem Statement and Dataset
+Problem Statement:

+To develop a model using the Random Forest Algorithm to predict temperature, PM2.5 level, and energy consumption based on environmental sensor data like humidity, wind speed, and pressure.

+Dataset: The dataset contains environmental parameters such as: Humidity Wind Speed Pressure Temperature PM2.5 Energy Format: CSV file (weather_data.csv) Type: Numerical data

 ## Equipments Required:
 1. Hardware – PCs